microsoft/fabrikate-definitions/portworx-manual/Portworx.md

-# Using Virtualized Storage with Portworx
+# Using a Virtualized Storage: Portworx

 Portworx provides cloud native storage for applications running in the cloud, on-prem and in hybrid/multi-cloud environments.